Fr0sT-Brutal/awesome-pascal/README.md

 * [QuickLogger](https://github.com/exilon/QuickLogger). `[Delphi]` `[FPC]` Delphi/freepascal/.NET (Windows/Linux) library for logging on files, console, memory, email, rest, telegram, slack, eventlog, redis, ide debug messages and throw events..

 * [jachLog](https://github.com/jachguate/jachLogMgr). `[Delphi]` pure pascal, flexible, extensible and lightweight library to add logging capabilities to your Delphi applications.
 Multiple log destinations supported.
 The library supports multithreaded applications and is itself multithreaded to minimize the impact writing the log may have on the performance on mission critical applications.

+* [LogLib](https://github.com/GodModeUser/Delphi-LightSaber-LogLib). `[Delphi]` A simple but effective visual log control/library.
+The programmer can send messages to a log window from anywhere in his code.
+The Log window can be set to automatically pop up when an error message is sent to it.
+Depending on the chosen verbosity level of the log (see the Verbosity property) low-level messages (like verbose/debug messages) are shown or not.
+Contains: Non-visual log (TRamLog) Visual log (TRichLog)

 ## Math